faizanalhassan/notes/node/node-repl.md

-## use await outside async function on REPL
+## Use await outside async function on REPL
 ```
 node --experimental-repl-await
 ```